nolim1t/nolim1t.github.io/_drafts/2010s-decade-in-review.md

 ---
 layout: post
-title: "2010 decade in review"
+title: "2010's decade in review"
 ---

 I think the 2010s for me was all about all the fruits of the previous decade paying off, as well as experimentation and consolidation.

 A lot of learning along the way too (conferences).

-## Summary - TLDR edition
+## Summary - TLDR; edition

 * One startup exit
 * Became an App developer and later full stack developer (independent and as a consultant)